Summary: Phosphatidylserine Review

 So, there is a lot percolating with phosphatidyl serine – I say buy it as a long-term mental performance play, and if you happen to enjoy the mental performance benefits along the way, well, that’s just brain gravy.
 Delicious brain gravy.

 Overall, phosphatidylserine is a multi-tasking nootropic with great evidence for memory and great potential for whole brain health, including attention, focus, concentration, and more.
 This is one nootropic that should form the core of any and all brain nutrition regimens.
-Check out this phat rating:

-Overall PS Nootropic Power Rating
+Overall Phosphatidylserine Nootropic Power Rating